luguoxiang/level_pgserver/README.md

 * Use Postgress communication protocol
 * Using leveldb as storage layer, also support read only table backed by CSV file.
-* Simple query optimization with explain
+* Simple rule based query optimization with explain
 * Asynchronized IO with Boost asio
 * Build by modern C++ 17
 * Cross platform: Support Windows/Linux/Mac